15 High-Impact Marketing Ideas for Your Catering Business

 - Odd numbers – Threes, fives, and other odd numbers help underscore items off, whether it’s dumplings, rolls, or meatballs.

-- Drizzles – Use drizzles of sauces, syrup, and liquefied ingredients to bring a little flair to your dishes.
+- Drizzles – Use drizzles of sauces, syrup, and liquified ingredients to bring a little flair to your dishes.

 - Smaller portions – Smaller portions is the secret to great photos and videos.